michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Check the BlackMagic driver's info, if you cannot get its information, try to restart the host

-Make sure the camera output is set correctly (currently using 1080i output)
+Make sure the camera's output resolution is set correctly (currently 1080)